-Additionally, as a result of the Ukrainian conflict, there is also an increased risk of cyber-attacks, and the Group is particularly exposed to these attacks as a holder of the so-called "critical assets", due to its position as a provider of critical infrastructure services and solutions.
+Additionally, as a result of the Ukrainian and Middle East conflicts, there is also an increased risk of cyberattacks, and the Group is particularly exposed to these attacks as a holder of the so-called "critical assets", due to its position as a provider of critical infrastructure services and solutions.
 Infrastructures are exposed to a variety of existing threats in cyberspace (such as hostile government agencies, hacktivists, insiders, and mafias), which may impact or impede (i) the normal operation of assets, (ii) the Group's ability to generate the expected value, and (iii) the Group's reputation.
 For more information on the increased risk of cyber-attacks for the Group, see risk factor entitled "-The increase in digitalisation and consequently, the increased risk of cyber threats and misuse of quantum technology, may affect the Group's normal operation of assets and its ability to generate expected value, which could have a material adverse effect on the Group's business, financial condition and results of operations".

-Although the Group does not foresee material effects to its results of operations as a direct result of the Ukrainian conflict, the Construction Business Division is the most vulnerable to such effects due to the potential impact the conflict could have on raw materials within the surrounding area, including cost increases of certain materials and decreasing availability.
+Although the Group does not foresee material effects to its results of operations as a direct result of the Ukrainian and Middle East conflicts, the Construction Business Division is the most vulnerable to such effects due to the potential impact the conflict could have on raw materials within the surrounding area, including cost increases of certain materials and decreasing availability.

-To the contrary, the Toll Roads Business Division has been positively impacted by raising rates in those assets with pricing models directly linked to inflation, although it is adversely exposed to possible negative impacts of rising fuel prices on traffic.
-Finally, no relevant impact is expected in the Airports business due to the scant exposure to passenger traffic (the total number of incoming and outcoming passengers at the airport in a particular period) from these regions in the airports managed by the Group, although the effects of inflation on ticket prices as a result, among others, of the aforementioned fuel cost increases could have a certain consumer dissuasive effect that could affect its results of operations.
-For additional information on the worsening of the global economic conditions and their impact on the Group's business, see risk factor entitled "-As a result of the Group's operations, a deterioration of global economic and political conditions could have a material adverse effect on the Group's business, financial condition, results of operations and prospects".
+In contrast, the Toll Roads Business Division has been positively impacted by rising toll rates in those assets with pricing models directly linked to inflation, although it is adversely exposed to possible negative impacts of significant rises of fuel prices on traffic.
+Finally, unless there is a significant future escalation, no relevant impact is expected in the Airports business division other than the aforementioned impact to the Dalaman airport in Türkiye due to the scant exposure to passenger traffic (the total number of incoming and outcoming passengers at the airport in a particular period) from these regions in the airports managed by the Group, although the effects of inflation on ticket prices as a result, among others, of the aforementioned fuel cost increases could have a certain consumer dissuasive effect that could affect its results of operations.
+For additional information on the worsening of the global economic conditions and their impact on the Group's business, see risk factor entitled "-A deterioration of global economic and political conditions could have a material adverse effect on the Group's business, financial condition, results of operations and prospects".